BEESTON FILM FESTIVAL ENTRY PROCEDURE

 Submissions MUST include an on-screen viewer for selection purposes.

-Films entered into the Drama, Horror, Comedy, Documentary, Science Fiction, Crime, Women’s Voices, Animation and other categories MUST be no longer than 30 minutes.
+Films entered into the Drama (UK & International), Horror, Comedy, Non-Fiction, Science Fiction & Fantasy, Crime, Women’s Voices, and other categories MUST be no longer than 30 minutes.

-Films entered into Student categories MUST not be longer than 15 minutes.
+Films entered into the Animation and Emerging Voices categories MUST not be longer than 15 minutes.

-The films accepted into the Festival are required to provide for screening .mov or MP4 digital files.
-Delivery costs of the screening media must be borne by the applicant or forwarding festival.
-Screening material will not be returned.
+The films accepted into the Festival are asked to supply for screening preferably a DCP, although .mov or MP4 digital files can be accepted too.
+The screening media delivery costs are borne by the applicant.
+Screening media will not be returned.

 Payment is via FilmFreeway.